IvLazarov/visual-media-app/README.md

 # Visual-Media App

-This is a visual media app project that allows users to search films and TV shows by entering their titles, or search they by genres.
+This is a visual media app project that allows users to search films and TV shows by entering their titles, or search them by genre.
 They can also search for people in TV and film, and explore their projects.

 # React + Vite